 Medical Editor: John P. Cunha, DO, FACOEP

-Diprivan (propofol) Injectable Emulsion is used to help you relax before and during general anesthesia for surgery or other medical procedure.
+Diprivan (propofol) Injectable Emulsion is a sedative-hypnotic agent used to help you relax before and during general anesthesia for surgery or other medical procedure.
 It is also used in critically ill patients who require a breathing tube connected to a ventilator.
-It is a sedative-hypnotic agent.
-This medication is available in generic form.
-Common side effects include nausea, cough, slight burning or stinging around the IV needle, mild itching or skin rash, numbness or tingly feeling, confusion, agitation, anxiety, muscle pain, or discolored urine.
+Diprivan is available in generic form.
+Common side effects of Diprivan include nausea, cough, burning or stinging around the IV needle, itching or skin rash, numbness or tingly feeling, confusion, agitation, anxiety, muscle pain, or discolored urine.

 Diprivan is administered under a physician's supervision.
 Dose depends on the condition being treated and the patient's weight.
 Diprivan may interact with chloral hydrate, droperidol, barbiturates, diazepam or similar medicines, or narcotics.
 Tell your doctor all medications you use.
 Diprivan is not expected to be harmful to a fetus.
 Tell your doctor if you are pregnant before you are treated with this drug.
 This medication can pass into breast milk and may harm a nursing baby.
 Consult your doctor before breast-feeding.